ComputeStacks/docs/docs/getting_started/architecture_overview.md

 #### External Connectivity
 ComputeStacks supports `http`, `tcp`, and `udp` traffic.
 With `http` and `tcp`, the user has the option to route the traffic through our global load balancer and enable SSL/TLS offloading.
 (HTTP by default will always route this way).

-Our load balancer ([HAProxy](http://www.haproxy.org){: target="_blank" }) runs on each node in the availability zone, and shares a single floating IP.
+Our load balancer runs on each node in the availability zone, and shares a single floating IP.
 In the event of a node failure, we use pacemaker & corosync to move that floating IP to another node in the cluster.
 We maintain the same configuration on each node so that all load balancers are able to serve traffic immediately.

-Depending on your platform, you may also choose to allocated public IP addresses to each container.
-In order for this to work, you will need to peer (BGP) with ComputeStacks.
+Depending on your goals, you may also choose to allocate public IP addresses to each container.
+Please contact us to discuss this in more detail.

 ### Container Storage